 By Jane Palmer

-Where do you hope to go next with this work?
+So going forward, what do you hope to achieve, with this work?

-What is exciting about this work for you?
+What do you find exciting about this work?